List of minor characters in the Alice series: Fish Footman

 In Tim Burton's 2010 remake of Alice in Wonderland, the Red Queen has a Fish Footman working in her castle as a butler.
 Both the Frog Footmen and the Fish Footman have been shown in a featurette for Tim Burton's adaptation, which premiered March 5, 2010.

+A gentleman fish appears in the sequel Alice Through the Looking Glass, voiced by Edward Petherbridge.

 Frog Footman

 An anthropomorphic frog with a bow tie and white hair who serves as a footman to The Duchess.
 He received a letter from a fish-footman to give it to the duchess.